SmandeP/node/doc/README.md

-Blocknode Core
+Chronos Core
 =====================

 Setup
 ---------------------
-[Blocknode Core](http://blocknode.tech/wallet) is the original Blocknode client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Blocknode transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Chronos Core](http://chronos.tech/wallet) is the original Chronos client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Chronos transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Blocknode on your native platform.
+The following are some helpful notes on how to run Chronos on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/blocknode-qt (GUI, 32-bit) or bin/32/blocknoded (headless, 32-bit)
+- bin/32/chronos-qt (GUI, 32-bit) or bin/32/chronosd (headless, 32-bit)
-- bin/64/blocknode-qt (GUI, 64-bit) or bin/64/blocknoded (headless, 64-bit)
+- bin/64/chronos-qt (GUI, 64-bit) or bin/64/chronosd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run blocknode-qt.exe.
+Unpack the files into a directory, and then run chronos-qt.exe.

 ### OSX

-Drag Blocknode-Qt to your applications folder, and then run Blocknode-Qt.
+Drag Chronos-Qt to your applications folder, and then run Chronos-Qt.

 ### Need Help?

-* See the documentation at the [Blocknode Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Chronos Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Blocknode Forum](http://forum.blocknode.tech/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Chronos Forum](http://forum.chronos.tech/).
-* Join our Discord server [Discord Server](https://discord.blocknode.tech)
+* Join our Discord server [Discord Server](https://discord.chronos.tech)
-* Join one of our Slack groups [Blocknode Slack Groups](https://blocknode.tech/slack-logins/) (Main community is replaced by Discord).
+* Join one of our Slack groups [Chronos Slack Groups](https://chronos.tech/slack-logins/) (Main community is replaced by Discord).

 Building
 ---------------------
-The following are developer notes on how to build Blocknode on your native platform.
+The following are developer notes on how to build Chronos on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)